Understanding God's Will (UGW): Intro Part 1

 Anyway, what I want to look at in this series is how we view God’s Will versus how I think the Bible portrays God’s Will.
 I think there is so much confusion over this, because we have grown up with so many pat answers and assumptions about what it is and about how God works.
 And I think that this is why “finding His Will” about a house was so stressful for me.
 Not only were there lots of expectations, misplaced hopes, and fears, but there were also many misconceptions about what “His Will” is and how to find it.
 And it wasn’t until after this whole time period that I began to see it more clearly.
 If I had known then what I know now, it wouldn’t have been so painful and stressful for me.
 But . . . that’s life!

-[In Calvinism, God always accomplishes His Will and everything that happens is God's Will, what He preplanned and wanted to happen and caused to happen, even things like child abuse and predestining most people to hell.
-What a horrible assault on God's character, the Gospel, and truth!
 In contrast, I believe the Bible clearly and repeatedly gives a more complex picture of how God works than that.
-Yes, there are things He "preplans" and orchestrates, such as preplanning that Jesus would come to earth and die for our sins.
-But whereas Calvinism would say that God caused the people who crucified Jesus to be evil and to desire to crucify Him and that they had no chance to choose otherwise because God "controlled" them, I believe the Bible shows us that God doesn't cause people to be evil or to sin but that He allows them to choose to be that way and then He weaves their self-chosen evilness and sins into His plans.
+Yes, there are things He "preplans" and orchestrates, such as preplanning that Jesus would come to earth to die for our sins.
+But whereas Calvinism would say that God caused the people who crucified Jesus to be evil and to desire to crucify Him and that they had no chance or ability to choose otherwise because God orchestrated it all to be exactly the way it was, I believe the Bible shows us that God doesn't cause people to be evil or to sin but that He allows us to choose to be that way (and He knows ahead of time what we will choose) and then He weaves our self-chosen decisions (whether sinful or not) into His plans.
+He lets us choose first, and then He works it into His plans.

-(And I don't mean the Calvinist version of "self-chosen" where un-regenerated people "choose" to be evil because their Calvi-god-given "sin nature" comes only with the desire to "choose" evil, where they can never choose to do good or want God because Calvi-god didn't give them the desire to want to.
+(And I don't mean the Calvinist version of "self-chosen" where un-regenerated people "choose" to sin because that's the only desire that Calvi-god built into their "sin natures," and so that's all they can "choose" because they have no ability to desire to do anything else.
 That's not real choice!
 Having only one choice - only one door to walk through - and not having the opportunity or ability to make any other choice because God didn't give you any other options is NOT choosing or making free-will choices.
 It's simply doing what Calvi-god preplanned you would do and forced you to do.
 That's NOT choice!
-It is Calvinist deception, trying to sound like they believe we make choices and are truly responsible for our choices when they are really teaching the exact opposite!)
+It is Calvinist deception, trying to sound like they believe we make real choices and are truly responsible for our choices when they are really teaching the exact opposite!)

 I believe the Bible gives a very different view of how God acts than Calvinism does.
 In the Bible, God gives a lot of freedom to man to make decisions, to obey or disobey, and He works our choices into His plans.
 But He doesn't make our choices for us.
 And since God allows us to disobey, many things that He wills don't get done.
 (Are all orphans and widows taken care of?)
 And many things that happen do so because of our bad choices, not because God wanted it to happen or planned it to happen.

-The God of the Bible is so much more wise and complex than Calvinists give Him credit for, being able to give us freedom to make choices and still being able to weave it all together into good and into His plans.
-But the god of Calvinism can only manage the factors he alone creates and controls and causes.
-Calvi-god is a tiny, controlling simpleton who can't handle anything he himself doesn't cause.]
+The God of the Bible is so much more wise and complex than Calvinism gives Him credit for, being able to give us freedom to make choices and still being able to weave it all together into good, into His plans.
+But the god of Calvinism can only manage the factors he alone creates and can only win if he alone controls and causes everything, meaning that if there were any tiny particle he didn't actively control, he's cease to be a sovereign, all-powerful God.]

 I want to start by looking at these two examples from my life: a job that I got and the first home we rented.